 One of only a few women associated with Land art, Holt is a key yet under-recognized figure who has produced ambitious projects all over the world.
 Holt was also a pioneer of time-based media, and the camera was crucial to her exploration of space, sculptural form, and subjective perspective.
 Her work—photographs, films, site-specific installations, earthworks, public sculpture, and even personal flashlight and audio tours—transforms our perception of place, space, and time.
 Focusing our vision and challenging our understanding of an environment, Holt's work draws attention to the complexities of our relationship with the landscape we inhabit and act upon.

-Sun Tunnels is a part of the Holt-Smithson Foundation, which furthers the legacies of Robert Smithson and Nancy Holt.
+Sun Tunnels is a part of the Holt/Smithson Foundation, which furthers the legacies of Robert Smithson and Nancy Holt.
+UMFA partners with Holt/Smithson Foundation, Dia Art Foundation, and the Center for Land Use Interpretation to further advocate for Sun Tunnels.

 Plan your visit to Sun Tunnels